comp-physics/RBC3D/install/readme.md

 * To check for gfortran and gcc, see if `which gfortran` and `which gcc` return a path
 * Similarly, to see if you can run MPI commands for later, see if `which mpicc` or `which mpif90` return a path

 You will also need python3 for the PETSc install and pip modules.
-On Phoenix, you can module load it via `ml python/3.9.12-rkxvr6`, and ICE has a similar module.
+On Phoenix, you can module load it via `module load python/3.9.12-rkxvr6`, and ICE has a similar module.
 You may also need to add the `~/.local/bin` directory to your PATH by adding this line to your `~/.bashrc`:

 ```shell
 export PATH="$PATH:$HOME/.local/bin"